HEALTHY BEDTIME SNACKS FOR A GREAT NIGHT’S SLEEP

-Then you want to combine it with some complex carbohydrates, because the carbohydrates start the release of insulin, which aids the tryptophan getting into the brain.
+Then you want to combine it with some complex carbohydrates because the carbohydrates start the release of insulin which aids the tryptophan getting in the brain.
 This is where the sleepy part starts.
 Just think of TCCS.
 Tryptophan and complex carbohydrates = sleep

 Aside from turkey, there are many other foods that are rich in tryptophan.
 Dairy (there’s the milk), oatmeal, eggs and meat and seafood and poultry.
 Also peanuts and sunflower seeds and sesame and whole grains and lentils.